Electric car sales UK: electric car sales up 61.7%

-Meanwhile, plug-in hybrid registrations have tumbled again, with 33.4% fewer PHEVs sold in April than 12 months ago.
-A total of 10,504 new plug-in hybrids have been sold in the UK this year, down from 13,196 at the same stage in 2018.
+Meanwhile, plug-in hybrid registrations have dropped again, with 50.4% fewer PHEVs sold last month than in June 2018.
+A total of 14,923 new plug-in hybrids have been sold in the UK in 2019, down from 21,200 at the same stage in 2018.

-Overall, electrified vehicles – sometimes referred to as alternatively fuelled vehicles (AFVs) – have accounted for 6.4% of all cars sold in 2019.
+Overall, electrified vehicles – sometimes referred to as alternatively fuelled vehicles (AFVs) – have accounted for 6% of all cars sold in 2019.

 Late last year, the Government’s plug-in car grant was restructured, reducing the discount for electric cars from £4,500 to £3,500.
 No plug-in hybrid vehicle currently on sale is eligible, with this type of car having previously attracting an incentive worth £2,500.